220110-Java-React-Enterprise/Curriculum-Notes/notes/misc/data-structures.md

 Arrays in most languages have a defined size, and you cannot grow it.
 Instead you must create a new larger array and copy the old array into it, then you can add more elements.
 In some languages arrays are dynamically sized, but under the hood this copy operation is being done for you.

+## Vector
+A vector is a dynamically resizing array.
+When the array is filled and a new element gets added, the vector creates a new larger array and copies the old array into it before discarding the original.
+This may sound just like Java's ArrayList, and that's because a Java ArrayList is a vector.
+Confusingly, Java also has a collection called vector, which is simply a thread-safe ArrayList.

 ## Linked List
 Another simple data structure, a linked list is made up of nodes which reference the next node in the list.
 Unlike arrays, these nodes do not need to be contiguous.
 A doubly-linked list is one where the nodes have references to both the next and previous nodes.
 A linked list has a head, and a doubly-linked list has a head and a tail.
 These are the first and last nodes in the list.